How to plan a running race

 - Heatstroke, hypothermia, snow, floods, and so on…

-Here are some of the things we think a race director should consider:
+Of course it is important to have running insurance, but alongside this, here are some of the things we think a race director should consider:

 - Select a location that will provide not just the terrain & distance you require but also has adequate accessibility, availability and facilities.